Walter Mondale Fast Facts

 January 20, 1977-January 20, 1981 - Mondale serves as vice president under President Jimmy Carter.

-November 4, 1980 - Carter and Mondale are defeated in the presidential election by Ronald Reagan.
+November 4, 1980 - Carter and Mondale are defeated in the presidential election by Ronald Reagan and George H.W.
+Bush.

 1981-1987 - Member of the firm Winston & Strawn.